 The surface of the paddle is textured, which I really like for hitting with spin on the ball.
 Although, I did notice that the paint on the face of the paddle quickly deteriorated.

-Additionally, the paddle is not balanced, so it may not be suitable for tournament players.
+Additionally, the paddle is not well-balanced, so it may not be suitable for tournament players.
 The hit of the paddle is soft, causing me to try to swing harder, but it offers control and power when needed, especially in my net game.

 The large sweet spot has helped me improve my dinking ability, making it easier to place shots where I want them.

 The non-LITE version may be better, but the paddle is a little more expensive.
-Despite this, I believe it is worth the investment for the improved game it offers.
+Despite this, I believe it is worth the investment for the improved game it offers

 Key Features: